microsoft/WhatTheHack/001-IntroToKubernetes/Student/08-storage.md

 In this challenge we will be creating Azure data disks and using the Kubernetes storage mechanism to make them available to be attached to running containers.
 This will give MongoDB a place to storage its data without losing it when the container is stopped and restarted.

-## Challenge

 - Make sure that you are using the latest version of the Fabmedical container images, either the ones you built or the pre-built ones available here:
 	- **whatthehackmsft/content-api:v2**
 	- **whatthehackmsft/content-web:v2**
-- Destroy the previous MongoDB pod created in the Challenge Set 6.
+- Delete the MongoDB pod created in Challenge 6.
+	- Kubernetes should automatically create a new pod to replace it.
+	- Connect to the new pod and you should observe that the “contentdb” database is no longer there since the pod was not configured with persistent storage.
+- Delete the MongoDB deployment
 - In this challenge you will provision the MongoDB pod with a persisted disk volume.
 - Create two Azure data disks (one for the MongoDB configuration and another one for data)
-- Create a deployment yaml for MongoDB to be deployed with the necessary configuration for using the volume as an Azure Data Disk.
+- Modify your deployment yaml for MongoDB to be deployed with the necessary configuration for using the volume as an Azure Data Disk.
-	- Find the reference template in your Challenge 8 Resources folder named: `template-mongodb-deploy.yml`
+	- You can find a reference template that demonstrates the storage configuration in your Challenge 8 Resources folder named: `template-mongodb-deploy.yml`
-	- **NOTE:** You can use the same MongoDB container image from Docker Hub that you used in a previous challenge.
+	- **NOTE:** The reference template contains a sample deployment AND service configuration for MongoDB in the same file.
+If you choose to use the reference template for Challenge 8 instead of editing your existing mongodb deployment yaml, be sure to delete the previous mongo service you used in Challenge 6 as it may cause a conflict!
 - Verify that MongoDB is working fine by connecting to the corresponding MongoDB Pod in interactive mode.
 Make sure that the disks are associated correctly (bold and italic below)

 	- `kubectl exec -it <mongo-db pod name> bash`